CityofPortland/mobility-data-specification/policy/measures/README.md

 In this example, the operator is in compliance on days 1 and 3, their average daily compliance is 15.65 = (16.67 + 14.29 + 16.00) / 3, and their number of days in compliance is 66.67 = (2 / 3) * 100.

 ## Available
-A shared scooter is considered available in a given period by RideReport.
-RideReport provides measures for max availability in a given day and an average over other periods of time.
+A shared scooter is considered available in a given period by Ride Report.
+Ride Report provides measures for max availability in a given day and an average over other periods of time.
 Availability for these measures is only taken as the max availability for a given day.

 ## Trip
 A trip is measured as the start of a trip that occured in "Portland City Limits" as determined by RideReport.
 To find this measure, use the "Area of Interest Metrics" section and use the "Start Trips" value for "Portland City Limits."